This calculator will automatically calculate the VAT for you.

 If you wish to calculate excluding VAT the formula is

-For example if we take the standard rate of UK which is 20% and apply it on a product worth £300 excluding the tax, The original price of the product is £250 and the Taxon it is £50 making the total £300.
+For example if we take the standard VAT of UK which is 20% and apply it on a product worth £300 excluding the VAT the original price of the product is £250 and the VAT on it is £50 making the total £300.

 For example if we take the standard VAT of UK which is 20% and apply it on a product worth £300 adding VAT to the original price of the product will make it cost £360 where £60 is the value of the VAT.